$A_\infty$-Algebras from Lie Pairs: Dg Lie algebroids associated to Lie algebroid morphisms

 \begin{remark} According to Voronov~\cite{MR2971727}, \emph{double Lie algebroids} in the sense of Mackenzie~\cite{arXiv:math/9808081,MR1650045} naturally give rise to dg Lie algebroids.
-There is such a double Lie algebroid picture behind the dg Lie algebroid of Corollary~\ref{Zug}.
+There is such a double Lie algebroid picture behind the dg Lie algebroid of Theorem~\ref{Zug}.
 Indeed, in the case that $\KK$ is $\RR$, any Lie algebroid morphism arises from a morphism of local Lie groupoids.
 Given any morphism between Lie groupoids with the same base manifolds, a classical construction due to Brown--Mackenzie \cite[Example~1.8]{MR1170713} (see also \cite[Example~2.5]{MR1174393}) produces a double Lie groupoid, called \emph{comma double Lie groupoid}.
-The infinitesimal counterpart of this comma double Lie groupoid is a double Lie algebroid in the sense of Mackenzie~\cite{arXiv:math/9808081,MR1650045,MR4322148} and the dg Lie algebroid to which it gives rise (in the sense of Voronov's theorem \cite{MR2971727}) is precisely the dg Lie algebroid of Corollary~\ref{Zug}.
-Thus, in the case of a morphism of real Lie algebroids, we obtain a geometric interpretation of the dg Lie algebroid of Corollary~\ref{Zug}, and, in particular, of our main construction of the $A_\infty$ algebras in the next section in terms of differentiable stacks.
+The infinitesimal counterpart of this comma double Lie groupoid is a double Lie algebroid in the sense of Mackenzie~\cite{arXiv:math/9808081,MR1650045,MR4322148} and the dg Lie algebroid to which it gives rise (in the sense of Voronov's theorem \cite{MR2971727}) is precisely the dg Lie algebroid of Theorem~\ref{Zug}.
+Thus, in the case of a morphism of real Lie algebroids, we obtain a geometric interpretation of the dg Lie algebroid of Theorem~\ref{Zug}, and, in particular, of our main construction of the $A_\infty$-algebra in Section~\ref{sec:A_infty_LP} in terms of differentiable stacks.
 See Appendix~\ref{Luca} for more details.
-Note that, when $\KK$ is the field $\CC$ of complex numbers, the double Lie groupoid no longer exists but the associated dg Lie algebroid (or double Lie algebroid) still makes sense. \end{remark}
+Note that, when $\KK$ is the field $\CC$ of complex numbers, the double Lie groupoid no longer exists but the associated dg Lie algebroid (or double Lie algebroid) still makes sense.
+Finally we note that comma double Lie algebroids also appeared in \cite[Theorem~2.16]{MR4421028}. \end{remark}